-Using this as a hair treatment regularly has helped me immensely to grow my hair to hip length.
+Using this as a hair treatment regularly has helped me immensely to grow my hair to hip length while keeping it strong and healthy.
 So today I want to share with you what exactly the so-called “neutral henna” can do for your hair.
-And the exact way I use and apply it.
+And the exact way to use and apply the Cassia powder.

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

 So what exactly are the benefits of cassia for hair?

 Cassia is like a natural conditioner for your hair.
 It will leave your locks shinier, fuller and stronger.
 Some people also report it helps with their dandruff.

 Basically, it has the same effect as regular Henna, just without the coloring.
 Nice, right?